Ryanair asks tourists to pay an extra €45 to take their ensaimadas to the plane in Mallorca - Olive Press News Spain

 The airline told both passengers that the box containing the traditional sweet is considered to be an extra piece of baggage.

-However, they were told by the company workers that they could bring the exact same product inside the plane if bought at the airport.
+However, they were told by airline workers that they could bring the exact same product inside the plane if bought at the airport.

 But it has been reported that ensaimadas at the airport are much more expensive and of worse quality than the ones made in the city.